Hamza789987/Project-2-Basic-Calculator/README.md

 ## Credits

-The main credits that i gave was the suitable background colour which i saw from the internet specifically this picture
+The main credits that i gave was the suitable background colour which i saw from the internet specifically this picture.

 ![credit image](https://tse2.mm.bing.net/th?id=OIP.CxEmzstMpHx7j-xesDE_PQHaEo&pid=Api&P=0&h=180)

 I have used the same background colours that was used by finding their CSS file in the github link except for the buttons where i used my own and colour coded the buttons for my calculator